 Bloodborne pathogens are infectious microorganisms present in blood, saliva, and mucous that can cause disease in humans.
-These pathogens include, but are not limited to, hepatitis B virus (HBV), hepatitis C virus (HCV), and human immunodeficiency virus (HIV), the virus that causes AIDS.
+These pathogens include, but are not limited to: hepatitis B virus (HBV); hepatitis C virus (HCV); and human immunodeficiency virus (HIV), the virus that causes AIDS.
 Workers exposed to bloodborne pathogens are at risk for serious or life-threatening illnesses.

 Identification of possible engineering or work practice codes will be addressed prior to the start of work.
 Each jobsite will develop an exposure control plan for the jobsite, this plan will be trained on during orientation to the jobsite.
 The exposure control plan will be readily available to all employees in case of exposure.
-All employees who may be exposed to any bodily fluids will be trained to use universal precautions and treat human blood and bodily fluids as OPIM (as if known to be infectious for bloodborne pathogens).
-Each employee exposed to occupational hazards will be provided a Hepatitis B vaccine.
-All employee medical records will be kept through employment plus 30 years as required by the OSHA standard.
+All employees who may be exposed to any bodily fluids will be trained to use universal precautions and treat human blood and bodily fluids as if they are known to be infectious for bloodborne pathogens.
+Each employee exposed occupationally to bloodborne pathogens shall be provided a Hepatitis B vaccine.
+All employee medical records will be kept through employment plus 30 years as required by relevant regulations.

-Each employee will complete annual training and re-training and provide documentation of that training as necessary.
+Each employee exposed occupationally to bloodborne pathogens will complete annual training and re-training and provide documentation of that training as necessary.
 These records will be maintained for at least 3 years.
 Subcontractors may be required to provide proof of training of their employees.

 All jobsites will have pre-determined areas where handwashing and/or antiseptic hand cleansers will be available.
 Proper personal hygiene will be expected at all times.
-Anytime and employee comes in contact with bodily fluid, they will immediately wash the exposed area and notify their supervisor of the exposure.
-If any equipment or worksurface is exposed to any bodily fluids it will be cleaned prior to continuation of work.
+Anytime employees come into contact with bodily fluids, the employees shall immediately wash the exposed areas and notify their supervisors of the exposure.
+If any equipment or work surface is exposed to any bodily fluids, it shall be cleaned prior to continuation of work.

-All bloodborne pathogen PPE will be readily accessible throughout the project site and included in all first aid kits.
+All bloodborne pathogen PPE shall be readily accessible throughout the project site and included in all first aid kits.